Adityakale12834/book-store/README.md

 > Using Redux and redux Thunk to manage the overall state of the app.
 > apply client-side routing using react-router-dom.
 > Adding a separate page to know more about any book.
+> Searching added to the app.
+> Prepare content that required for the remaining pages.
 > And much more...
 Feel free to check the live link that will be added once deployed.

 > Thanks for [gutendex](https://gutendex.com/) 💚